Leadership

 Key Takeaway

-leadership meeting aligning on strategy and accountability
+leadership group aligning on accountability and operating rules

 Elena Rostova